-- After the first two weeks, feedings can be spaced to every three hours, but don't forget to increase their portion a bit too.
+- After the first two weeks, you reduce the feedings to every three hours.
+Don't forget to increase the amount of milk too..

-- In the second month, the lambs will increase their portions but drink less often, just like human babies.
-Slowly increase the hours between feeding times, the lamb will be drinking a much larger portion than in the beginning.
-Follow the instructions on the package and be a bit creative.
-If a lamb keeps bleating, it's not getting enough milk.
+- In the second month, the lambs will increase their portions but drink less often.
+The same way human babies do.
+Follow the instructions on the powder milk package and be a bit creative.
+If a lamb keeps bleating all the time, it's not getting enough milk.

-Some breeders separate an abandoned lamb from the other sheep and put it in a small box under a hanging heating lamp.
-I never do that, because then the lamb is isolated and when it's not among its own kind.
-It is possible for the lamb to forget it is a lamb and not a human being, because it will associate itself with its caretaker.
+Some breeders separate an abandoned lamb from the other sheep.
+They put it in a small box under a hanging heating lamp.
+I never do that, because then the lamb gets isolated.
+When the lamb only sees humans who feed him, there's a possibility that the lamb forgets it's a sheep.
+The lamb will associate itself with its caretaker.

 Back in 2001, when the foot and mouth disease exploded over Europe, I had an abandoned lamb.
-We were not allowed to move any sheep, but instead of letting it die in the meadow I took it home to bottle-feed it.
+We were not allowed to move any sheep, but instead of letting it die in the meadow, I took it home to bottle-feed it.
 As I was almost the first person it saw, the lamb thought I was her mom and she followed me everywhere.
-It was of course cute to see, but when I brought it back to the meadow after two months, the other sheep scared the hell out of her and she ran away from them, screaming for help.
+It was of course very cute to see.
+After two months I brought it back to the meadow.
+I have never seen a lamb running so fast away from the other sheep, bleating and screaming.
+They were aliens to her and they scared the hell out of her.

-She would run to people passing by the meadow, screaming her lungs out and following them all the way to the end of the meadow.
-It took her several weeks to learn to be a sheep again.
-Whenever I came into the meadow, she would come up and walk right in front of me, making me fall over her.
-In the end I had to sell her, because I kept stepping on her.
+She ran to people passing by the meadow, screaming her lungs out.
+She followed them to the end of the meadow.
+It took her several weeks to learn how to be a sheep again.
+Yet she never stopped seeing me as her mom.
+Every time I stepped into the meadow she would get under my feet.
+In the end, I had to sell her because I kept falling over her.

 Using Powdered Milk

-Like you would use special powdered formula for a human baby, there's a special powder milk for lambs.
-It containes all the minerals and vitamins that lambs need.
+There is special powder milk for lambs.
+It contains all the minerals and vitamins that lambs need.
 Be sure to buy the right one, not milk for calves, and never use cow's milk that humans drink.

-Normally shops that sell farm animal food supplies will surely have this milk replacer available.
-Don't buy the small bags; buy ake the big ones right away because you will need more than one until bottle-feeding is done.
+Shops that sell farm animal food supplies will have this milk replacer available.
+Buy big bags right away because you will need more than one until the end of bottle-feeding.

 A Baby Bottle Nipple Is Not Suitable for Lambs

-So, why can't I feed a lamb with a baby bottle?
+The bags include directions for how to dilute the formula with water.
+Follow those directions, or your lamb will get sick.
+The first poop the lamb makes should be black.
+After that the color will be bright yellow and it can be very sticky stuff.
+It may stick to the lamb's tail and legs.
+Watch out that the tail doesn't get "glued" to its behind, or the lamb won't be able to get its poop out.
+You can clean its behind with a cloth and warm water.
+So, why can't you feed a lamb with a baby bottle?
 Well, the difference lies in the length of the nipples.
 Women have short nipples and ewes have long teats.
 Using a nipple made for a human baby, the lamb won't be able to get a good grip.
-You can try it if nothing else is available, but it won't be easy for the lamb drink enough milk.
-In almost every store that sells farm animal supplies, you can find special lamb nursery bottles with the right size nipples.
+You can try it if nothing else is available, but it won't be easy for the lamb to drink enough milk.
+Farm supply stores will sell special lamb bottles with the right size nipples.